WAVE: Weight Templates for Adaptive Initialization of Variable-sized Models: Experiments

-\textit{Learngene} represents an innovative approach for model initialization and knowledge transfer, significantly enhancing the learning capabilities of the models.
-However, a comprehensive benchmark for evaluating the initialization efficacy of the learngenes is currently lacking.
-In this study, we propose a benchmark designed to thoroughly evaluate the initialization capabilities of the learngenes and their ability to transfer common knowledge across various datasets and models of various sizes.
+\textit{Learngene} offers an innovative approach to model initialization and knowledge transfer.
+In this study, we propose a benchmark to comprehensively evaluate the efficiency of learngenes in initializing variable-sized models and their transferability across diverse datasets.